Study PMBOK 8 resource traps and utilization myths for PMP 2026: bottlenecks, specialists, enablement, remote teams, and busy-work traps.

 Explanation: B is best because it addresses the real system problem: bottleneck overload and context switching.
 A mistakes utilization for productivity.
 C creates control risk.
 D accepts preventable degradation as normal.

-After this section, the book can move into risk with a clearer understanding of capacity and system constraints.
-When your practice misses come from equating visible busyness with healthy delivery, use the free PMP 2026 practice preview on web and check whether the stronger answer protected flow and enablement instead of utilization optics.
+After this section, move into Risk with a clearer understanding of capacity and system constraints.
+If your misses come from equating visible busyness with healthy delivery, review PMBOK 8 Empowered Culture and use the PMP 2026 practice page on external practice to check whether the stronger answer protected flow and enablement instead of utilization optics.